■ Medico-legal matters:

 The bottom line

 Because of the consequences of reporting or not reporting to a child protection agency, members should judiciously consider the specific requirements established under the relevant legislation.
-Members are encouraged to contact the CMPA for advice if they are uncertain of their reporting obligations arising from the age of consent for sexual activity.
+Members are encouraged to contact CMPA for advice if they are uncertain of their reporting obligations arising from the age of consent for sexual activity.

 DISCLAIMER: This content is for general informational purposes and is not intended to provide specific professional medical or legal advice, nor to constitute a "standard of care" for Canadian healthcare professionals.
-Your use of CMPA learning resources is subject to the foregoing as well as CMPA's Terms of Use.
+These resources are offered in accordance with CMPA's Terms of Use.
+AI tools may be used in limited ways, but human subject matter experts always provide oversight and final approval for all CMPA content.